News & Media

 2017 Holiday appeal results

-We are excited to announce that 357 donors contributed $247,000 through our Holiday Appeal from November - December 2017!
+Thank you to the 357 donors who contributed $247,000 through our Holiday Appeal from November - December 2017!
 They say it takes a village to raise a child.
 We believe it also takes a village to raise a family.
 The success of this appeal shows that it truly does take the support of our entire community to help families get back into permanent homes and stay there.

 Ninety-Nine Girlfriends impact award